League Board Roles

 Vice President

 When other kids were pretending to be Batman, was Robin more your speed?
 Do you think that the side-kicks are the true superheroes?
 This is your time.
-The vice president supports the president and steps up when he/she is unable to serve his/her role.
+The vice president supports the president and steps up when they are unable to serve their role.
 You attend meetings in the president’s stead, sign cheques, and perform duties as required.
-You work behind the scenes with each individual on the board to get stuff done.
+You work behind the scenes with individuals on the board to get stuff done.

 Treasurer